abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/getting-started-devops-gh.md

 1. If a **Welcome to Microsoft Azure** popup window appears, click **Cancel** to skip the tour.

-1. Now you will see the Azure Portal Dashboard, click on **Resource groups** from the Navigate panel to see the resource groups.
+1. Now you will see the Azure Portal Dashboard.
+Click on **Resource groups** from the Navigate panel to see the resource groups.

    ![](media/gg_7.png)